2022-2023 Global Undergraduate Exchange Program (Global UGRAD)

-Students cannot choose their host institution and will be placed at the most appropriate host institution based on their academic interests.
-This is a non-degree program, so it is the students’ responsibility to check with their home institutions whether any credits accumulated during the UGRAD program will be transferred.
+Students cannot choose their host campus and will be placed at the most appropriate host campus based on their academic interests.
+The Global UGRAD Program includes a diverse roster of host campuses throughout the United States, including colleges and universities in rural and urban areas and Minority Serving Institutions.
+This is a non-degree program, so it is the students’ responsibility to check with their home institutions whether any credits accumulated during the Global UGRAD program will be transferred.

 Applicants must be:

 - Mozambican citizens, nationals or permanent residents qualified to hold a valid passport

 - Between the ages of 18-25

 - Proficient in written and spoken English.
 Only applicants selected as nominees are required to take the TOEFL and testing will be provided to them free of charge.
 The recommended minimum TOEFL score is 61 IBT.
 The recommended minimum score for the IELTS is 5.0.
 Applicants who have taken the TOEFL in the past should submit a copy of their score report with their application.